rcruz04/configure-ad/README.md

 </p>
   <h3>Set Client-1’s DNS settings</h3>
 <p>
-In azure portal, ago into Client-1's network settings and change the DNS settings under the network card and then DNS settings.
-Set the DNS server to be the privite IP of the domain controller and click save at the top.
+In the azure portal, go into Client-1's network settings and change the DNS settings under the network card and then DNS settings.
+Set the DNS server to be the private IP of the domain controller and click save at the top.
 In my case its 10.0.0.4 but it can be found in the overview of DC-1 settings.
 </p>
 <br />